COVID-19 Relief Fund for Individuals

 - You have reported taxable income related to earnings working as an individual artist and/or as an individual teaching artist, humanist, scientist in your most recent tax return.

-- The income you reported earning as an individual artist and/or as an individual teaching artist, humanist, scientist in your most recent tax return represented more than 25% of your total income from all sources.
+- The income (gross) you reported earning as an individual artist and/or as an individual teaching artist, humanist, scientist in at least ONE tax return filed within the last three years represented more than 25% of your total income from all sources.

 - Canceled jobs/gigs, classes, performances, exhibitions, shows, residencies, etc.